kazzle101/GoProVideoCombine/README.md

 Python 3 script to combine GoPro videos into one big file using the creation time in the metadata

 The GoPro has a weird file naming system, the numbers can get all over the place and non sequential.
-This utility combines all the files generated during your recording into one big file ordered by the creation_time field in the metadata.
-You wil need ffmpeg and ffprobe installed and available on the path, on Debian/Ubuntu type platforms install with:
+This utility combines all the files generated during your recording into one big file ordered by the date and time taken from the format.tags.creation_time and streams.0.tags.timecode fields in the metadata.
+You will need ffmpeg and ffprobe installed and available on the path, on Debian/Ubuntu type platforms install with:
 ```
 $ sudo apt update
 $ sudo apt upgrade